rinalds98/artful-visions/README.md

 # 1. Strategy

 - The main purpose of this website is so users can browse products and purchase them.
-- Each user creates an account so they can view their previous orders.
+- Each user can create an account so they can view their previous orders.
+- Users can leave reviews and a testimonial.

 # 2. Scope
 - After a few design choices.
 A simple navigation bar with link in the middle and account/registration and cart in the right was chosen for ease of navigation.